Programie/MealPlan/README.md

 * Autocomplete meal entries from previous created meal plans
   * Integrate [Tandoor Recipes](https://docs.tandoor.dev) to autocomplete meal entries from recipes in your cookbook

+## Security notice

+As of now, there is no authentication implementation available.
+Everyone able to access the application can see and modify your meal plans!

+You should not make this application reachable from the internet without configuring authentication on the webserver level (i.e. htaccess/htpasswd on Apache).

+A proper authentication system might be implemented in the future.

 ## Installation

 Download the [latest release](https://github.com/Programie/MealPlan/releases/latest) and extract it into your webserver directory.
 Change the document root to the `public` directory.